OpenTreeOfLife/opentreeoflife.github.io/AWworkshop.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in SSB2020 is required to conform to the <a href="https://systbiol.github.io/ssb2020/code_of_conduct.html">Code of Conduct</a>.
+Everyone who participates is required to conform to the <a href="https://systbiol.github.io/ssb2020/code_of_conduct.html">Code of Conduct</a>.
 </p>

 <h2 id="notes">Collaborative Notes Document</h2>